mlech26l/ode-lstms/README.md

 The results for different RNN types will be logged in separate files.
 For instance, ```results/xor_event/lstm_64.csv``` will contain the results of the augmented LSTM with 64 hidden units on the event-based XOR task.
 The naming of the RNN models is the same as for the ```--model``` argument as described above.

+## ODE solver choice

+The following ODE solvers are available for running the ODE-RNNs:

+- ```euler```: Fixed-stepsize explicit Euler's method
+- ```heun```: Fixed-stepsize Heun's method
+- ```rk4```: Fixed-stepsize 4th order Runge-Kutta
+- ```dopri5```: Dormand and Prince adaptive stepsize solver

+Choosing a fixed-stepsize solver also requires specifying the number of ODE solver steps unfoldings per RNN step.
+It is recommended to use a fixed-stepsize solver, due to the much faster runtime.

+The Dormand and Prince adaptive stepsize solver uses the ODE solver implemented in the TensorFlow Probability package.
+This implementation does not support to specify batched solution times.
+As this feature is vital for irregularly sampled time-series, we had to implement a workaround to support it.
+Therefore, choosing this ODE solving method simulates more than necessary, which reduces the computational efficiency.

 ## Citation

 ```bibtex